 The presiding officer ruled the Sullivan point of order "not well taken" on the basis that the bill under reconsideration was available to the members of the House on the Legislature's electronic bill tracking system, BTOnline.
+As such, the debate on the question of adoption of the emergency section of Senate Bill 1267.
+Because debate had already been disallowed, the presiding officer refused to recognize a subsequent motion to put the previous question because adoption of the motion would not have resulted in any procedural change.
+See also Okla.
+H. Jour., 1892, 52nd Leg., 2nd Reg.
+Sess.
+(May 28, 2010); Daily H. Sess.
+Video Rec., 52nd Leg., 2nd Reg.
+Sess., 07:33:19-07:37:21 (May 28, 2010).

-As such, the members had access to the bill even if the bill no longer was available on the House Floor Calendar.
-82
+members had access to the bill even if the bill no longer was available on the House Floor Calendar.
+81